 Also be on the lookout for regional specialties like roe deer or wild boar chorizo, tiny lamb chops from free-range sheep, partridges en escabeche (a vinegary sauce) and rosemary-scented honey—this sparsely-populated province is known for its game and its bee-keeping.

-Central Cuenca and the old city are compact and very walkable, so you can manage without a car.
+Central Cuenca and the old city are compact and walkable, so you can manage without a car.
 Also in the center—and an easy walking distance—is the bus station.
 Here you can catch an express bus that gets you to Madrid in just two hours.
-Price: less than $25.
-(There’s also a local bus that gets to Madrid in about two-and-a-half hours and costs less than $20.)
-Or go to the high-speed AVE station a few miles outside Cuenca for the 50-minute trip to Madrid.
-It will set you back about $55.
+Price: less than $15.
+Or go to the high-speed AVE station a few miles outside Cuenca for the 55-minute trip to Madrid.
+It will set you back about just under $40.